hshaff/16413_project/README.md

     close-drawer -- the arm closes the drawer if the drawer is open and the arm is not already holding an object

 Solver:
+Store each state as a list of booleans corresponding to each predicate (?)

 Challenges:
+The largest challenge that we faced while

 PADM Project Section 2 -- Motion Planning
 TODO